The 'definitive' Mrs. Johnstone

 backstage at the Theatre Royal, Windsor.

-Lyn then returns to the Blood Brothers tour, travelling to Torquay, Leeds, Blackpool and High Wycombe.
+Lyn then returns to the Blood Brothers tour, travelling to the Princess Theatre in Torquay, the Grand Theatre in Leeds, the Winter Gardens in Blackpool and the Swan Theatre, High Wycombe.
 She continues to receive four and five star reviews:

 "Mrs. Johnstone is played by Lyn Paul who used to be a member of the New Seekers.
 She sang powerfully and the end song Tell Me It’s Not True left everyone an emotional wreck - brilliant!"
 Frances Smith, Exeter Express & Echo